Tax Services Terms

 The IRS initiates criminal investigations against taxpayers and tax preparers for tax fraud and evasion, such as unreported income, a false statement, the use of an impermissible accounting or banking service, or declaring too many deductions.
 Even though the IRS may file a criminal investigation against a taxpayer, they hold the tax preparers to a higher standard, so the IRS mostly initiates a criminal investigation against a tax preparer.
 IRS agents are trained to recognize signs of criminal tax fraud and evasion, which could then rise to the level of an IRS criminal investigation process.
 If you find yourself being investigated for a criminal matter with the IRS, due to the complexity of criminal and tax law, you need a tax attorney who is skilled and competent in handling these cases.
 The Walton firm specializes in these complex matters and we are here to help.

-As corporate counsel, we provide our clients with contract review.
-We review and examine our clients’ legal agreements to ensure that everything stated in the document is clear and accurate, and that our client is comfortable moving forward according to the terms of the agreement.
+As chief legal officer, we provide our clients with contract review.
+We review and examine our clients' legal agreements to ensure that everything stated in the document is clear and accurate, and that our client is comfortable moving forward according to the terms of the agreement.
 This process includes: a rational analysis, clarifying of contract related facts, measure of the feasibility of contract, and forecast of contract risks.
-Our qualified attorneys can review any contract, agreement or document you choose, including those that don’t require your signature.
+Our qualified attorneys can review any contract, agreement or document you choose, including those that don't require your signature.

-As corporate counsel, we provide our clients with contract preparation.
-The goal of contract drafting, and preparation is to create a legally binding document in writing that is clear, concise, and as close to the parties’ intentions as possible with the basic elements required for the agreement to be a legally enforceable contract.
+As chief legal officer, we provide our clients with contract preparation.
+The goal of contract drafting, and preparation is to create a legally binding document in writing that is clear, concise, and as close to the parties' intentions as possible with the basic elements required for the agreement to be a legally enforceable contract.
 The parties to a contract may go through several drafts and negotiation sessions before the official contract is finalized.
 Our qualified attorney ensures our clients documents are drafted and prepared to meet their business needs.

 Business Litigation and Dispute Resolution: